Board of Directors

 Heather founded two nonprofits (Pride Zone, a GLBTQA+ youth center in Northampton, MA, and Brandywine Roller Derby, Downingtown, PA).
 She holds a Master's in Social Justice Education from the University of Massachusetts Amherst and an MBA in nonprofit management and social policy from the Heller School at Brandeis University in Waltham, MA.

-A nomad at heart, she enjoys spending my free time exploring the PNW, whether it’s the coast, mountains, or waterways via camping and/or canoeing and wandering around the world, exploring new cultures, and meeting people.
-When not exploring Heather enjoys cooking, baking, Legos, Dungeons and Dragons, and a good book.
+A nomad at heart, she enjoys spending her free time exploring the PNW, whether it’s the coast, mountains, or waterways via camping and/or canoeing and wandering around the world, exploring new cultures, and meeting people.
+When not exploring, Heather enjoys cooking, baking, Legos, Dungeons and Dragons, and a good book.